openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 **Enrollment Over Time chart**

-* The filled area of this stacked area chart represents the total number of users enrolled in the course each day.
+* The filled area of this stacked area chart represents the number of users who are currently enrolled in the course each day.

 * The x-axis shows dates from course creation through the end of the last update period.

-* The y-axis shows the total number of enrolled users.
+* The y-axis shows the number of currently enrolled users.

-* For courses that offer more than one enrollment option or certification track, different colors in the filled area represent the contribution of each option and track to the enrollment total.
+* For courses that offer more than one enrollment option or certification track, different colors in the filled area represent the contribution of each option or track to the current enrollment count.

   In addition to honor code certificates, courses can offer a verified certificate option or enroll students through a professional education